filecoin-project/community/SECURITY.md

 Evaluation of the significance of the vulnerability and specific bounty amount assigned is at the sole discretion of the Filecoin Security Team, which consists of core developers and contributors.

+### Ground Rules

+We encourage good-faith security research and ask that you follow these guidelines to avoid any confusion between legitimate research and malicious attack, we ask that you attempt, in good faith, to:

+- Testing must not violate any law or compromise any data that is not yours.
+Please refrain from the following:
+  - Denial of Service attacks and active exploits against the Filecoin network or Filecoin miners and nodes
+  - Social engineering and phishing of Filecoin project contributors, contractors, ecosystem collaborators or community members
+  - Physical or electronic attempts to access offices where project contributors work or data centers where Filecoin nodes are located
+  - Compromising user accounts or stealing funds
+- Report any vulnerability you’ve discovered promptly
+- Help us improve this security process as it is critical to our mission by suggesting improvements.
+- Avoid violating the privacy of Filecoin users and community members, disrupting their systems, destroying data, stealing funds and/or harming the user experience
+- Perform testing only on in-scope systems, and respect systems and activities which are out-of-scope
+- Interact only with test accounts you own or with explicit permission from the account holder
+- If a vulnerability provides unintended access to data: Limit the amount of data you access to the minimum required for effectively demonstrating a Proof of Concept; and cease testing and submit a report immediately
+- Play by the rules.
+This includes following this policy as well as any other relevant agreements
+- Use only the Official Channels to discuss vulnerability information with us
+- Handle the confidentiality of details of any discovered vulnerabilities according to our Disclosure Policy

+### Safe Harbor

+When conducting vulnerability research according to this policy, we consider this research conducted under this policy to be:

+- Authorized in view of any applicable anti-hacking laws, and we will not initiate or support legal action against you for accidental, good faith violations of this policy
+- Authorized in view of relevant anti-circumvention laws, and we will not bring a claim against you for circumvention of technology controls
+- Exempt from restrictions in our Acceptable Usage Policy that would interfere with conducting security research, and we waive those restrictions on a limited basis
+- Lawful, helpful to the overall security of the Internet, and conducted in good faith

+You are expected to comply with all applicable laws.
+If legal action is initiated by a third party against you and you have complied with this policy, we will take steps to make it known that your actions were conducted in compliance with this policy.

+If at any time you have concerns or are uncertain whether your security research is consistent with this policy, please submit a report through one of our Official Channels before going any further.

 ### Scope

 In scope for our Bug Bounty program are vulnerabilities in the core protocol, protocol implementations, and some supporting libraries that may be widely used by developers.
 These include the following repos, but not only: